netmeansnet/NmnMultiUserBundle/README.markdown

 =============

 The NmnMultiUserBundle extends FOSUserBundle adding the feature to handle users of different types.
-For now only supports the ORM db driver and is based on the doctrine2 inheritance.
+For now only supports the ORM db driver and is based on the doctrine2 inheritance and is based on syfmony 2.0

 Documentation
 -------------